shelsgit/decoding-contour-next-link/README.md

 	* Eject your SD card and put it into your RPi0.
 Use the 1st/TOPMOST USB PORT (if using a RPi0) and plug it into your computer - wait until green light stops blinking.
 	* If you are using Windows, install Bonjour Print Services for Windows v2.0.2 - https://support.apple.com/kb/DL999?locale=en_US (I'm not sure if this is actually required but I did it)
 	* Open a command prompt and try to ping the RPi0 by hostname - With windows prompt: ping raspberrypi.local
 	* If you can't ping it, then you'll need to ping it by IP instead.
-To figure out the RPi0's IP - I used: https://papertrailapp.com/ (IDed it's IP: saw 'raspberry' in a recent log with its IP)
+To figure out the RPi0's IP I have my home firewall send its event logging to: https://papertrailapp.com/.
+You can setup the Rpi0 to do this as well for remote debugging, if you want.
 4. SSH to the RPi0 (use PuTTY/install if you don't have):
 	* Open Putty, and Enter hostname: pi@hostname(or IP) (all others default/SSH)
 	* Enter default RPi0 password: raspberry